Wickr

-AWS Wickr is an American software company based in New York City.
-It is known for its instant messaging application of the same name.
-The Wickr messaging service allows an organization's users (and, optionally, external guests) to exchange end-to-end encrypted and content-expiring messages.
-Wickr offers apps for iOS, Android, Mac, Windows, and Linux operating systems.
-Wickr was acquired by Amazon Web Services (AWS) in mid-2021.
-Wickr Me, its free, consumer version, was discontinued in December 2023.
+Wickr was an American software company based in New York City that was acquired by Amazon Web Services (AWS) in mid-2021.
+It was known for its instant messaging applications of the same name.
+The Wickr messaging service allowed an organization's users (and, optionally, external guests) to exchange end-to-end encrypted and content-expiring messages.

 History

 Wickr was founded in 2012.
 Nico Sell served as the company's CEO until May 2015, who then became the co-chairman of Wickr and CEO of Wickr Foundation, a newly launched nonprofit whose seed funding was provided by the company.
 Mark Fields, who previously led CME's Strategic Investment Group, became the company's CEO.
 He remained CEO until November 2016 when he was replaced by Joel Wallenstrom, co-founder of iSec Partners, becoming the company's CEO and president.

+The Wickr Foundation was a nonprofit founded by Wickr founder Nico Sell that operated from 2015-2017.
+The foundation operated a social-impact venture fund with a global mission to advance the Private Web and transform how society uses the Internet.

 AWS acquired the company on June 25, 2021.
 AWS stopped accepting new users to Wickr Me on December 31, 2022, and discontinued it on December 31, 2023.